kubeovn/kube-ovn/README.md

 ## Network Topology

-The Switch, Router, Firewall showed in the diagram below are all distributed on all Nodes.
+The Switch, Router and Firewall showed in the diagram below are all distributed on all Nodes.
 There is no single point of failure for in-cluster network.

 ![topology](docs/ovn-network-topology.png "kube-ovn network topology")